acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

         * meaning: request received, content provided
         * Body
-          * the <trackingId>.zip package generated for the trackingId
+          * the <taskId>.zip package generated for the taskId

       * 404 Not Found

-        * meaning: trackingId not found
+        * meaning: taskId not found

 +++++++++++++++++
 Deployment Status